 "Such vaccines are currently not available," Mayaud says.
 "This should be an important priority area of research."

-Progress on the HIV vaccine front has been challenged by the nature of the virus.
+Progress on the HIV vaccine front has been challenged by the nature of the shape-shifting virus.
 Scientists led by a team at the National Institute of Allergy and Infectious Diseases (NIAID) now say they have been able to identify a key portion of an HIV surface protein as it looks when bound to an infection-fighting antibody.2 The protein component is stable and appears vulnerable to attack from a specific antibody, known as b12, that can broadly neutralize HIV, researchers report.2

 The HIV virus mutates rapidly and continuously, which stymies attempts by the immune system to identify and destroy it.
-To further compound the problem, the virus is covered by molecules, which prevent antibodies from slipping in and blocking the proteins the virus uses to latch onto a cell and infect it.
+To further compound the problem, the virus is covered by sugary molecules, which prevent antibodies from slipping in and blocking the proteins the virus uses to latch onto a cell and infect it.

 NIAID researchers have been able to decipher how the b12 antibody is able to bind to an unchanging surface on the tip of the HIV virus.
 They used an X-ray snapshot of the antibody as it locked into the target site on the virus, then used chemical blocks to provide a 3-D map of the target site.2 The resulting "map" may give researchers valuable clues in designing an effective vaccine.
 By understanding the structure of the virus, researchers may be able to improve on nature by designing an antibody that binds better than b12 and is easier for humans to produce.